-Led by Newcastle University, in partnership with Durham University, Northumbria University, the University of Sunderland and Teesside University.
+Led by Newcastle University, in partnership with Durham University, Northumbria University and the University of Sunderland.

 Room 6.3, School of Modern Languages, Old Library Building, Newcastle University, Newcastle upon Tyne, NE1 7RU